 It is important that injured union workers consult with attorneys who understand what the issues are and have read and interpreted collective bargaining agreements in the past.
 Sometimes the company’s lawyer doesn’t even know what the issues are, or that a collective bargaining agreement may impact the case, so it is important that you go to an attorney who knows what the issues are and how to address them.

 Contact Us Today

 You work hard and pay good money to be a member of your union.
 When an injury happens, make sure that you do not give up those benefits you have worked so hard for by hiring an attorney who does not understand the issues.
 Let the attorneys of Zavodnick, Zavodnick & Lasky, LLC, go to work for you to protect your union benefits and get you the workers’ compensation you deserve.
-If you are a member of a union and have been injured at work, contact us today.
+If you are a member of a union and have been injured at work or injured in a construction accident, contact us today.